bictorbang/leetcode_followup/arrays_and_hashing/arrays_and_hashing.md

 Memory: 21.30MB (47.79%)

 One liner, that uses a built-in function.
-I'm not reinventing the wheel :)
+I'm not reinventing the wheel :\)

 I'm definitely remembering the heapq method though.

+### 271. Encode and Decode Strings